 Rich Tempelman became a Mohave Electric Cooperative member in 1996.
 He has served as Board Director for District 1 since January 2018 and is currently the Board Treasurer.
 At the June 2018 District 1 meeting, members in attendance recommended Tempelman to continue representing them for a three-year term.
-Tempelman attained the Credentialed Director Certificate, a recognized measurement of competency on key current issues, through course work offered by National Rural Electric Cooperative Association and is currently taking classes to attain the Board Leadership Certificate by NRECA.
+Tempelman attained Credentialed Director Certification and Board Leadership Certification, both recognized measurements of competency on key current issues, through well over 100 hours of course work and study offered by National Rural Electric Cooperative Association.
+He is currently taking classes to attain Gold Certificattion by NRECA.

 Tempelman’s 51-year banking career began in 1962 in Chicago, Illinois.
 Tempelman’s experience includes all aspects of consumer and commercial credit as well as branch-office administration.
 His career path also led him to positions in Iowa, Wyoming, and Colorado, before relocating to Fountain Hills, Arizona in 1993, and the Tri-State area in 1996.